tytydraco/yessleep/out/There_is_a_prison_for_monsters_I_was_kept_there_for_experiments.md

 "Are you saying they would have sent me to my death?"

-"I'm saying it would have been a far worse death. " at this, the old man rolled his mouth back revealing long white fangs that struck at my neck like a hungry cobra.
+"I'm saying it would have been a far worse death. " at this, the old man rolled his mouth back revealing long white fangs and struck at my neck like a hungry cobra.

 I was frozen with fear but even if I was ready for the attack I wouldn't have had the speed or the strength to counter.
 The power and quickness of a vampire are just too much for an ordinary guy like me.
 In an instant I could feel my consciousness fading, there was nothing I could do but try to hold on.